Design of an Adaptive Lightweight LiDAR to Decouple Robot-Camera Geometry: UAV Experiment

 Here, the entire scanning grid $\{\alpha_i,\beta_i,1\}$ consist of 20x20 grid pattern points.
 We use the aiming compensation outline in ~\ref{subsubsec:aiming}

-We trim about 12 s videos in each experiments while the UAV is flying, and the each frames of the videos are accumulated into an image to track the motion of the UAV and the errors of the compensated scanning.
+We trim about 12 s videos in each experiments while the UAV is flying, and then each frames of the videos are accumulated into an image to track the motion of the UAV and the errors of the compensated scanning.

 The robot pose sampling rate is set from 1 Hz to 200 Hz to investigate its effect on the compensation results.
 The controlled UAV rotations are in the yaw and pitch direction.
 However, the actual motions cause some random motions during the flying.
 Point clouds are also collected when the UAV is hovering and we overlap several frames.
 As the robot pose sampling frequency increases from 1Hz, 2Hz to 50Hz, the width of the overlapping area shrink from 10 to 11 points at 1Hz (Fig. \ref{fig:fvpd_1hz}), to 6 points at 50 Hz (\ref{fig:fvpd_50hz}).
-As the target object in the size of the target object in the point cloud settle down to the a smaller area and the location of the target in the point cloud becomes more certain.
+As Fig. 14 demonstrated, the compensation frequency has clear impacts on the quality of the captured point-cloud.